IlayBokobza/router-maker/README.md

 ```html
 <script src="YOUR-PATH-TO-ROUTER/router.js"></script>
 ```
-If you would like to package the router with a module bundler you can do so by adding the `packageWithModuleBundler` flag
+If you would like to package the router with a module bundler you can configure it in the router config file, or adding the `packageWithModuleBundler` flag

 Example:
 In package.json
 ```json
 "scripts": {